La Part-Dieu: Cavalry barracks and marshalling yards

-In 1844, the public hospitals sold the land to the military administration, which built cavalry barracks between 1851 and 1863.
-Urban growth was constrained by the district’s limited thoroughfares, as Rue Lafayette remained the only direct road link between La Part-Dieu and Central Lyon.The district was incorporated into the administrative boundaries of Lyon in 1852.
-To connect Lyon with Geneva, the Chemins de fer de Paris à Lyon et à la Méditerranée constructed Gare des Brotteaux, necessitating the dismantling of the city’s fortifications to make way for railway lines.
 Meanwhile, the military compound took on the orthogonal footprint of the original farm estate.
-The military compound retained the orthogonal layout of the original farm estate, and many cavalry units stationed there were mobilised during the First World War.
+The military compound retained the orthogonal layout of the original farm estate, and many cavalry units stationed there were mobilised during the First World War, an heritage commemorated today in the naming of the Cuirassiers car park.

 At the beginning of the 20th century, Édouard Herriot was elected Mayor of Lyon, then the most prominent French city outside Paris due to its dynamic industrial and commercial activity.
 Influenced by the French hygiéniste urban movement, akin to Baron Haussmann's renovation of Paris, Herriot initiated extensive works to improve urban infrastructure and public spaces.
 The continued expansion of rail and road networks to the east transformed the La Part-Dieu marshalling yards.
 In 1926, an urban development plan inspired by American downtowns was proposed.

 Post-war housing

 Following the Second World War, France's top priorities were to rebuild the housing stock fast, to push for economic development and to favour efficient movements by car.
 France prioritised rapid reconstruction of housing, economic growth, and improved car transport infrastructure.
-Owing to changes in military strategy, La Part-Dieu’s military compound lost its strategic importance and was incorporated into a major housing development plan.
+Owing to changes in military strategy, La Part-Dieu's military compound lost its strategic importance and was incorporated into a major housing development plan.

 In 1960, the French State sold the land to the private developer SERL to initiate the project.
 Demolition of existing structures lasted five years.
 The presence of extensive land holdings owned by public bodies—including the hospitals, the SNCF, and the military—enabled a complete transformation of the site within the city centre.

 The project evolved under the mandate of Mayor Louis Pradel, extending beyond housing to include the creation of an administrative centre and private office space for public services such as radio stations and police headquarters.
 The winning architectural design followed the principles of the Athens Charter, a modernist urban planning doctrine developed by Le Corbusier.

 This approach promoted the separation of pedestrian and vehicular traffic through elevated concrete walkways, similar to the design of La Défense fashion, with vehicles occupying the lower street level.
 Overhead, orthogonal buildings on reinforced concrete stilts reflected the Unité d'habitation concept.
 Architects Jacques Perrin-Fayolle, Jean Sillan, and Jean Zumbrunnen designed several of the structures; however, only one-third of the planned buildings were ultimately constructed.